Play

 Bird cherry care and location

-The wild cherry loves sunny, warm locations.
-It thrives best in nutrient-rich, loose, and well-aerated soils with a slightly calcareous to neutral pH.
-Loamy soils with good drainage are optimal; excessively wet or dry soils should be avoided.
+The wild cherry thrives in sunny, warm locations.
+It grows best in nutrient-rich, loose, and well-aerated soils with a slightly calcareous to neutral pH.
+Loamy soils with good drainage are ideal – soils that are too wet or too dry should be avoided.
+Here are the most important points for caring for the wild cherry:

 Pruning bird cherry